Cofounder and Advisor, Hempfield Kiva

 I wanted to get my friends to feel what I do about helping others, to see that life is more than lattes and Netflix.
 I was thrilled when I discovered that so many teens feel the same way I do about global change.
 It was empowering, so I decided to start Kiva club with the support of my friends, family, and school.
 I am hoping that we inform and inspire thousands of people to lend their voices and riches.

-In my time away from Kiva work, I manage a blog, GirlsGo, which supports young women transitioning through this crazy life into adulthood.
+While in high school, when I wasn’t concentrating on Kiva , I manage a blog, GirlsGo, which supports young women transitioning through this crazy life into adulthood.
 I play premiere soccer (left midfield), volunteer at a therapeutic horse riding center, play piano and violin, work as a social media intern, and study for SATs, ACTs, AP exams, and whatever sleep-reducing life-preparation I can add.
-That’s junior year in a nutshell.
-I love what I do now (although a little less studying would be nice) and enjoy figuring out who I will be as high school and college progress!
+That was high school in a nutshell.

 Please join me in lending through Kiva.
 I hope you will feel the same joy and satisfaction that you’ve touched someone today with your generosity.
 It is the best feeling.